Weight calculation (window)

 Calculate volume automatically

-: Calculation of volume is performed automatically.
-(See also the Calculate volume only if the package is stackable tick box below).
+: Volume is calculated automatically.
+(See also the tick box Calculate volume only if the package is stackable below.)

 Calculate volume only if the package is stackable

-The checkbox can only be ticked if the Calculate volume automatically checkbox (above) is ticked.
+This tick box can only be ticked if tick box Calculate volume automatically (above) is ticked.

-: Volume calculation is only performed if the package is stackable.
+: Volume is calculated only if the consignment is stackable.

-: Volume calculation is always performed if the checkbox Calculate volume automatically above is ticked, regardless of whether the package is stackable or not.
+: Volume is always calculated if the tick box Calculate volume automatically above is ticked, regardless of whether the consignment is stackable or not.

-You decide what you want 'stackable' to mean in your organisation.
+You decide for yourselves what you want ‘stackable’ to mean in your business.

-You can specify per package whether it is stackable or not.
+You can specify for each parcel whether it is stackable or not.

-For example, if you are transporting flagpoles, you can use the surface several times (by loading several flagpoles on top of each other, or laying the flagpoles on top of other goods).
-Flagpoles are durable and not very heavy.
-Therefore, the length weight, and therefore the price, can be lower than if the entire width of the vehicle had been used.
+If, for example, you are transporting flagpoles, you can make the most of the space by loading several flagpoles on top of one another, or by placing the flagpoles on top of other goods.
+Flagpoles are durable and not particularly heavy.
+Consequently, the length weight – and therefore the price – may be lower than if the full width of the vehicle had been utilised.

 Rounding